 Multilevel and correlated data

 Pupils are clustered within classrooms, which are clustered within schools, which are clustered within school districts.
 Consumers are clustered within neighborhoods, which are nested within towns, which are nested within metropolitan areas.
 Many datasets have observations that are nested within one or more larger groupings.
 Ignoring the correlations inherent in such data can result in inefficient or biased results.
-In addition to Stata’s built-in commands for multilevel mixed-effects linear regression, logit, and Poisson models, many user-written commands exist for multilevel data.
+Stata offers 15 built-in commands for multilevel mixed-effects models.
+In addition, many user-written commands exist for multilevel data.

 Econometricians frequently develop new estimators and tests, which are then implemented by Stata users.
-A variety of user-written commands is available for instrumental-variables estimation, panel-data unit-root tests, inequality measurement, and wage decompositions, to mention just a few areas of development.
+A variety of user-written commands are available for inequality measurement, interrupted time-series analysis models, demand-system estimation, and wage decompositions, to mention just a few areas of development.